Are you struggling to choose a Nikon telephoto lens? Don’t worry.

 So I recommend you ask yourself: Do I need a lens that’s lightweight so I can carry it around with me all the time?
 Or am I okay with a longer, heavier lens?

-If you’re looking for a walkaround option, a light, compact lens is an absolute must.
-But if you’ll be shooting birds with a tripod, you may not mind something a little bit (or a lot) heavier.
+If you’re looking for a walkaround option, a light, compact lens is essential.
+But if you’ll be shooting birds with a great heavy-duty tripod, you may not mind something a little (or a lot) heavier.

 Image Stabilization/Vibration Reduction

 These days, many telephoto lenses come with image stabilization or, as Nikon calls it, Vibration Reduction (VR).

 Vibration Reduction uses technology to stabilize your lens, which allows you to handhold at slow shutter speeds and still capture sharp photos.

 So if you plan to do low-light photography without a tripod, Vibration Reduction is a great feature to have.
 It’s especially important if you’re using a big lens at its longest focal length.
 The bigger the lens, the more prone it’ll be to camera shake.
 And the longer the focal length, the more it will magnify camera shake.

 You should now have a good sense of the best Nikon telephoto lens for your needs.